rust-lang/rfcs/text/0000-integer-conversions.md

 # Summary

 Use traits `Into`/`From` for lossless conversions between built-in integer types.
-Implement new traits for checked and wrapping casts for potentially lossy integer conversions analogous to checked and wrapping arithmetic operations.
+Implement new trait for checked and wrapping casts for potentially lossy integer conversions analogous to checked and wrapping arithmetic operations.

 # Motivation